riboseinc/rfc-crypto-sm4/sections/xx-xts.md

 [@IEEE.1619-2007] defines XTS-AES

-This standard defines the XTS-AES tweakable block cipher and its use for encryption of sector-based storage.
-XTS-AES is a tweakable block cipher that acts on data units of 128 bits or more and uses the AES block cipher as a subroutine.
-The key material for XTS-AES consists of a data encryption key (used by the AES block cipher) as well as a “tweak key” that is used to incorporate the logical position of the data block into the encryption.
-XTS-AES is a concrete instantiation of the class of tweakable block ciphers described in reference [XEX04].
+This standard defines the XTS-AES tweakable blockcipher and its use for encryption of sector-based storage.
+XTS-AES is a tweakable blockcipher that acts on data units of 128 bits or more and uses the AES blockcipher as a subroutine.
+The key material for XTS-AES consists of a data encryption key (used by the AES blockcipher) as well as a “tweak key” that is used to incorporate the logical position of the data block into the encryption.
+XTS-AES is a concrete instantiation of the class of tweakable blockciphers described in reference [XEX04].
 The XTS-AES addresses threats such as copy-and-paste and dictionary attacks, while allowing parallelization and pipelining in cipher implementations.

 10 This standard defines specific elements of an architecture for cryptographically protecting data stored in